sdidi/online-registration/README.md

 # Solution Specification:

-### Back-end Restful API has been implemented using SpringBoot with Spring Data, and supporting libraries such as the following:
+## Back-end Restful API
+The backend has been implemented using SpringBoot with Spring Data, and supporting libraries such as the following:
 Spring security, Lombok, Swagger OPEN-API for API documentation.

+### Unit and Integration Test
 Unit tests and Integration tests have been done using JUnit5 and Mockito.
+Tested the service and controller layer.

+### Validations

+ID validation has been done using Luhn algorithm that is used to validate SA id's.
+Only SA id is allowed to be persisted and the validation is performed on the backend code.
+Then is handled on the front end where the form is displayed with relevant errors.

+Field validations are done on the front end to check if all fields are filled otherwise an error is displayed.

+### Exception Handling

+Exceptions handling has been done both on the backend and frontend.
+This checks validity of the input including the Invalid ID handling.

-# Frontend implements React JS
+## Frontend implements React JS

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).